 - Development of Cartography of the Western Hemisphere

 Newberry librarians and interns have compiled Research Guides containing bibliographies, checklists, and other resources helpful in directing research in certain subjects at the Newberry; a few closely related collection descriptions are Latin American History, Portuguese and Brazilian History, Philippine History, and French in the Americas.
-All the research guides relating to American Indian and Indigenous Studies are found below; relevant digital collections, such as the Ayer Art Digital Collection, Great Lakes Digital Collection, and North American Indian Photographs Collection, are also found at the bottom of this page.
+All the research guides relating to American Indian and Indigenous Studies are found below; relevant digital collections, such as the Edward E. Ayer Digital Collection, are also found at the bottom of this page.

 Ayer Collection acquisitions are listed in the Newberry’s Online Catalog and in WorldCat.
 In addition, Ayer Collection acquisitions to 1978 are described in the Dictionary Catalog of the Edward E. Ayer Collection of Americana and American Indians (21 volumes, 1961-1980).
 Please call the reference desk at (312) 255-3506 with questions on our holdings, or Contact a Librarian with research questions.